-A good lawn care landscaper can integrate this into your outdoor space so that it is either hidden, or it looks attractive.
+A good lawn care landscaper can integrate this into your outdoor space so that it is hidden or adequately integrated in the design of the yard.

 A combination of drain pipe and inlets can be used to quickly move water away from wet areas.

 Perforated drain pipe is also commonly used for drainage.

 It should be surrounded by filter fabric and gravel in order to keep the pipe from clogging.